valerieoni/body-revive/README.md

 ### Potential Features to Use

 - Teacher's profile
-- classes offered and Course discount information (if available)
+- classes offered, price and Course discount information (if available)
 - Contact form
 - Social media links
 - Testimonials
-- Images and videos
+- multimedia and information on Yoga

 ### Wireframes